 - What is your experience?
 Ask about years working in the profession, settings, age of clients, and conditions treated.

 - What is your approach to psychotherapy?
 How does this influence treatment?

 - How much does treatment cost?

 We all experience emotional distress at some point.
 The good news is talk therapy is a proven method of treatment to help reduce symptoms and learn new ways of coping.
-Plus, it’s open to anyone, regardless of the problem.
+Plus, it’s open to anyone.

-Take some time to research different providers in your area or consider teletherapy.
+Take some time to research different mental health professionals in your area or consider teletherapy.
 And remember to ask questions before you settle on a therapist.
 This is a relationship that requires patience, communication, and trust.